deathe-org/iac-packer-base-rocky-8-x64/README.md

-# Rocky-8 Minimal Base Box
+# Packer Build of Rocky Linux 8 x86_64 Base Vagrant Box and VM Image

 This provides the configuration and Makefile to build a [Vagrant](https://www.vagrantup.com) minimal base box using [Packer](https://www.packer.io).
 The base box is intended for server (terminal) use only so is restricted to a single locale (with `en_US` being the default) which allows for a smaller box size.